authgear/authgear-server/README.md

 ============
 1. go v1.4
 2. https://github.com/tools/godep is used for managing go lib
-3. PostgreSQL if you are using pq implementation of oddb:
+3. PostgreSQL if you are using pq implementation of skydb:
    * Minimum version: 9.3
    * Recommended version: 9.4
 4. zmq is used for connecting plugin